KLA Summer offensive (1998): Battle of Orahovac

-During 18-19 July, KLA managed to capture Orahovac.
-By the end of July, Yugoslav forces managed to recapture it, expelling 25,000 people and killing at least 64 Albanian civilians.
+On 17 July, 1998, the KLA launched a offensive on the town of Orahovac and the surrounding villages.
+Orahovac and the surrounding area was subsequently captured by the KLA, which led to a Yugoslav counteroffensive, in which the town was recaptured in only 3 days, expelling 25,000 people and killing at least 64 Albanian civilians.

 Drenica attacks

 In Drenica, during August, the KLA launched a series of attacks on MUP personnel.
 KLA militants mined roads, booby-trapped houses, dug trenches, established checkpoints, and built bunkers.
 Because of the geography of the Drenica region, MUP personnel were prone to attacks by KLA militants.
-Hit-and-run attacks were launched by the KLA, which was deadly for MUP personnel as the KLA would slip out of the area after launching attacks,> giving MUP no time to react.
+Hit-and-run attacks were launched by the KLA, which was deadly for MUP personnel as the KLA would slip out of the area after launching attacks, giving the MUP no time to react.
 Throughout August, 17 MUP policemen were killed.
+In early August, the Yugoslav forces had launched an offensive on the Drenica region and managed to capture a few villages, including Llaushë and Likovac leading to thousands of Kosovar Albanian civilians to be driven into the hills.